 Taking the Sydney airport train to the centre of the city can be a good option for most visitors and one of the quickest ways to get to the city.
 Solo travellers and couples will find the airport train much cheaper than a taxi and it is a pretty straight forward trip if you are staying in the middle of town.

-Since moving to Mascot a little over a year ago, I take this train nearly every day.
-Over this time, I have noticed travellers struggle with their bags and, in peak hour, the crowded carriages.
-I thought I would write up a few of my observations to help you have the smoothest airport transfer you possibly can.
+Since moving to Mascot a couple of years, I take this train daily.
+Over time, I have noticed travellers struggle with their bags and, in peak hour, the crowded carriages.
+I thought I would write up a few observations to help you have the smoothest airport transfer you possibly can.

 Don’t worry too much about this on arrival into Sydney; the terminal stations are well signposted and easy enough to find.
 The International station is at the northern end of the terminal on the arrivals level and for the Domestic terminal, it’s between terminal 2 and 3.
 Trains to the city take approximately 15 minutes and run about every 10-15 minutes for most of the day.

 If you are heading to the airport from the city make sure you do not get off the train at the Mascot suburban station, this is a such a common mistake there are now signs on the station pointing out it is not an airport station.

 Here are my three tips for making your airport train journey a success!

 1. Choose your carriage depending on where you plan to get off.

 The two stations after the airport heading into the city are extremely busy during peak hours.
 Any time from about 7.30-9am hundreds of commuters pour into the train at both Mascot suburban and Green Square Stations.
 The area is also home to lots of corporate offices, so plenty of people already on the train alight here.
 The exits for both of these stations are in the middle of the train so if you don’t need to get off here avoiding these middle carriages is a good idea.
 There is almost always much, much more room at the front and the rear of the train.